araffin/srl-zoo/docs/guide/eval.rst

    python -m plotting.representation_plot -i path/to/states_rewards.npz --data-folder path/to/datasetFolder/ --correlation

-**[Experimental evaluation metric]** Plotting a vector of maximum correlation (with the ground truth states) and a normalized scalar to assess the disentanglement of the states learned and their global
-quality:
+**[Ground Truth Correlation]** It measures the maximum correlation (in absolute value) in the learned representation for each dimension of the ground truth states.
+GTC_mean is the mean of the GTC vector. :

 ::